A1dos-Creations/STL/README.md

 Current Published Version: v1.3.1b

 >[!IMPORTANT]
->The current version displayed on this github repository is not the same as the current public version.
-This version will be published by February 1st, 2025.
-You can watch a live countdown here: [Countdown (logwork)](https://logwork.com/countdown-imzs)
+>The version displayed here is not the same as the published version, this is due to the syncing of Visual Studio (what I use to code this extension) being linked directly to this GitHub repository through git.

 # ☁️Updates: